glebm/order_query/README.md

 ## How it works

-Internally this gem builds a query that depends on the current record's order values and looks like:
+Internally this gem builds a query that depends on the current record's values and looks like this:

 ```sql
 -- Current post: pinned=true published_at='2014-03-21 15:01:35.064096' id=9